HassanBerro05/Flint-Crisis-Water/README.md

 The validation AUC for this model is 0.9568, or 95.68%

- There is a similar feature in CART models of which we also took advantage.
+ There is a similar feature in CART models of which I also took advantage.
 The idea was to compare, and ultimately merge the results of the two variable selection techniques into a single defining set.

 ### ii.
 Classtification Tree (CART) Model

 Variable selection in CART is more straightforward given that it is applied by default in the process of growing out the classification tree.
-We first present the validation ROC curve of this model in figure 3.
+I first present the validation ROC curve of this model in figure 3.
 The validation AUC for this model is 0.9558, or 95.58%.

 <img src="https://i.imgur.com/QQaWrcu.png" height="50%" width="50%" alt="ROC CART"/>

 There are 16 splits in the final tree with 8 variables included in at least 1 split.
 Conveniently, all 8 of the aforementioned variables were also recommended by stepwise regression, i.e., as a whole, they represented a subset of the variables included in our logistic regression model.
-For that reason, we adopted the entire set composed of 12 variables discussed in the previous section as an overarching variable set.
+For that reason, I adopted the entire set composed of 12 variables discussed in the previous section as an overarching variable set.

  <img src="https://i.imgur.com/tO8imAH.png" height="50%" width="50%" alt="CART simplified"/>

-We used the Column Contributions feature for CART models in JMP Pro to assess variable importance.
+Column Contributions feature was used for CART models in JMP Pro to assess variable importance.
 The results were compared to those obtained for Logistic Regression.
-The two models seemed to agree on the importance of four variables that we examine in the next section.
+The two models seemed to agree on the importance of four variables that are examined in the next section.

 The Leaf Report and Column Contributions platforms for this model are shown in the two figures below.
 The final tree contains 16 splits and includes the variables Year Built Binned, SL_Lead, Zoning 2, Hydrant Type, SL_private_inspection, Land Value, HomeSEV, FoundLead?, Residential Building Style, Building Storeys, Future Landuse, and Tested?.